joFolta/it-logger-redux-v2/README.md

 - To check installation run `heroku --version`
 - On `server.js`, in production environment, point to client build folder and it's `index.html`
 - Point config package to `config/production.json` (contains db "info")
-- Add this script to top-level (server) package.json: `"heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix client && npm run build --prefix client"`
+- Add this script to top-level (server) package.json: `"heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix client && npm run build --prefix client"` (see readme comments for more info)
 <!-- temporary turn off production in order to run build...?; and for client: install dependencies and run build -->
 - `heroku login` (from root)
 - `heroku create` to create a heroku subdomain with a funny name <!-- and now, it's viewable in your heroku dashboard https://dashboard.heroku.com/apps -->